CourtAPI/courtapi-nodejs-examples/README.md

   const CourtApi = require('court_api');
 ```

-An `auth.js` is provided in this directory that sets up the auth headers for
+An `auth.js` is provided in the `inc` directory that sets up the authentication
-you:
+headers for you:

 ```javascript
   const auth = require('./inc/auth');